 Existing appointments and invitations

-NHS Scotland will pause invitations and cancel all issued screening appointments within a maximum of 48 hours of the decision to pause.
-Follow-up appointments and results for those participants who have recently been screened will continue to be processed.
+NHS Scotland paused invitations and cancelled all issued screening appointments within a maximum of 48 hours of the decision to pause.
+Follow-up appointments and results for those participants who were screened will continue to be processed.
 Laboratory activity and testing capacity will be reviewed as the situation progresses.

-Bowel screening kits will not be issued for the foreseeable future.
+Bowel screening kits will be issued once NHS Scotland have caught up with colonoscopy appointments.
 Kits that are returned will continue to be tested.
 However, participants will be asked to keep kits which have yet to be completed until the programme is restarted.
 Please note that for kits already issued and in participants’ homes, the expiry time is approximately 18-24 months.